 Listen to your body

 There will always be pressure to look a certain way as beauty standards are constantly changing.
 We often forget that societal trends are much less important than our own body’s signals.
 Make friends with your insecurities and embrace them as part of what makes you whole.
 When it comes to eating habits and exercise, tune in to what works best for you.

 If you’re tempted to punish yourself, you’ve likely already suffered: from an argument, a disappointment, a personal failure, or maybe just a plain rotten day.
 Think about how you’d treat a friend in the same situation.
 Maybe you’d encourage them to see their strengths, draw their attention to what’s within their control, or remind them that their pain isn’t permanent.
 Start doing this for yourself.
 Recognize when you’re being hard on yourself and change course.
 It’s easy to accept ourselves when we’re feeling on top of the world, but it’s just as important when we’re feeling run down by it.

 I’ll end with an easy-peasy: treat yourself!
 Don’t wait until it’s your birthday or until you snag that big promotion.
 Celebrate you!
 I love getting gifts for others.
 Giving is my nature.
 But I’m reminding myself that in order to give to others, I first have to give to myself.
 So whether you crave a milkshake or a glass of wine, a day out shopping or a walk in the woods, treat yourself just because.
 (A pedicure and a pint of ice cream have been known to work wonders for this writer.)

-Keep these 12 tips nearby with this handy visual – Click here to download!
+Keep these 12 tips nearby with this handy visual – 12 Ways to Be Your Own Best Friend!